Authors: The MNE-Python contributors.

 from mne.datasets import sample

-Source estimation method such as MNE require a noise estimations from the recordings.
+Source estimation methods such as MNE require noise estimates from the recordings.
 In this tutorial we cover the basics of noise covariance and construct a noise covariance matrix that can be used when computing the inverse solution.
 For more information, see The minimum-norm current estimates.

 data_path = sample.data_path()